 API protocols have also matured over the years, from Electronic Data Interchange (EDI) to HTTP to GraphQL, as both businesses and developers have evolved their demands on the data that APIs need to carry.
 The infrastructure for implementing APIs has advanced as well, from “rolling your own” to deploying open source libraries (such as NGINX), to fully managed cloud services such as Amazon API Gateway and Azure API Management.

-But for all these advancements, the conceptual role of an API – that of a “dumb pipe” that doesn’t understand, control, or mediate its content – has remained largely unchanged: APIs are all “syntax”, no “semantics”.
+But for all these advancements, the concept of an API as an "ignorant pipe” that doesn’t understand, control, or mediate its content has remained largely unchanged.

-To put it another way, an API doesn’t care if the data it carries (and carrying data is largely what APIs do) is right or wrong, consistent or inconsistent, complete or partial, up to date or radically out of date.
-And even if the data you drop into one side is perfect, by the time it reaches someone’s system on the other side it may no longer be.
+Put another way, an API doesn’t care if the data it carries (and carrying data is largely what APIs do) is right or wrong, consistent or inconsistent, complete or partial, up to date or radically out of date.
+And even if the data you drop into one side is perfect, by the time it reaches someone’s system on the other side, it may no longer be.

-As a result, a ton of developer time (and company 💰) go into trying to close what we like to call the API data gap.
-And that gap is huge: sharing data, and keeping it consistent across companies, clouds, geographies (aka regions), accounts, and technology stacks is arguably the single hardest challenge in modern day applications.
+A ton of developer time (and company cash) go into trying to close the API data gap.
+And that gap is huge: sharing data and keeping it consistent across companies, clouds, geographies (aka regions), accounts, and technology stacks is, arguably, the single hardest challenge in modern-day applications.

-Most IT challenges ultimately come down to solving this problem – storing (your own) data isn’t particularly difficult in 2022, and neither is defining or standing up an API.
+Most IT challenges ultimately come down to solving this problem.
+After all, storing (your own) data isn’t particularly difficult in 2022, and neither is defining or standing up an API.
 But ensuring that the parties that API connects are seeing the right data at the right times (and not seeing data they shouldn’t see)?
-That remains a hard problem, one that consumes untold amounts of people, distributed systems infrastructure, and monetary resources, even with all the advances that have been made over the last 20 years in API technology.
+That remains a hard problem, one that consumes untold amounts of people, distributed systems infrastructure, and monetary resources — even with all the advances that have been made over the last 20 years in API technology.

-Because, leaving the details of API syntax aside, they are all about moving data around while maintaining a uniformly consistent, correct, and up-to-date representation among all the various parties … even if those parties are mutually distrustful of each other.
-(If crypto-style trust issues don’t sound relevant, just substitute “operationally and security isolated” or “employing enterprise-grade zero-trust architecture” for the term “mutual distrust” in the preceding sentence.)
+In a word, yes.
+Leaving the details of API syntax aside, blockchains are all about moving data around while maintaining a uniformly consistent, correct, and up-to-date representation among all the various parties … even if those parties are mutually distrustful of each other.

-If you strip away topics like staking and on-chain incentive mechanisms and just focus on the distributed ledger aspects of blockchains, they appear to offer something that APIs are missing: A simple way to move data across gaps (companies, clouds, organizations, regions, etc.) while keeping it consistent everywhere it lives.
+If you strip away topics like staking and on-chain incentive mechanisms and just focus on the distributed ledger aspects of blockchains, they appear to offer something that APIs are missing.
+They offer a simple way to move data across gaps (companies, clouds, organizations, regions, etc.) while keeping it consistent everywhere it lives.
 In other words, they’re smart about the data they carry, unlike an API.

 - No GraphQL (or HTTP) definition mechanisms